International Day of Yoga 2022: Safe And Effective Yoga Poses For Thyroid Problems

 Thyroid disease is mainly caused by abnormalities in thyroid gland function that secrete hormones essential for the body's metabolism, growth and thermoregulation.
 Abnormalities in the secretion of thyroid hormone due to causes like iodine deficiency, inflammation, genetic disorders, cancer or autoimmune diseases may lead to physical and mental health issues like weight gain, depression, muscle weakness and many others.
 [2]

-Yoga is considered to be the best complementary therapy for people with thyroid diseases.
+Yoga is considered to be a complementary therapy for people with thyroid diseases.
 It can help improve thyroid function and also speed up the positive effects of medications and therapies for early treatment.

 Here are some of the best yoga poses suggested for people with thyroid disease.
 Take a look.